TechnoMageKOMT/Programming_Notes/JavaScript/Backend/nodejsAndExpress.md

 const bodyParser = require('body-parser');
 ```

 After require, our app needs to be setup to use it. body-parser Has a couple of modes.
-Eg _.text, _.json, \*.urlencoded.
+Eg `.text`, \_`.json`, `.urlencoded`.
 The latter is used when you are trying to grab data from a form.

 ```JavaScript
 app.use(bodyParser.urlencoded({extended: true}))